 Instagram metrics offer important insights.
 Tracking them can help your team improve in several key ways.

-Monitoring Instagram metrics matters because they let your team:
+Monitoring Instagram metrics (real metrics, not vanity metrics) matters because they let your team:

 - Find out what’s working.
 Whether you’re concerned about engagement, conversions, or other signs of success, tracking metrics helps you learn what drives the results you want.

 - Identify what’s not doing well.
 When content doesn’t perform as well as you’d hoped, monitoring metrics can help you pinpoint the problem quickly.
 Then you can adjust your Instagram strategy going forward to get the results you want to see.

 - Allocate resources appropriately.
 When you identify what works and what doesn’t, you can get a better sense of where to spend your team’s budget.
 For example, you might want to produce more videos or plan more professional photoshoots.

 - Understand the value of your work.
 What value does your team place on likes, comments, social referrals, or conversions?
 By monitoring metrics, you can collect the data you need to place a value on your Instagram results.

 Account growth is a sign of success for just about any brand on Instagram.